 "Hey, since when are there new Cordettes?"
 Willow asked Xander, turning her head towards the entrance and back to the show.

 "I don't know, since when are guy's Cordettes?"
-Just when he thought his opinion of those jerks couldn't get any lower, they go and prove him wrong.
+Just when he thought his opinion of those jerks can't get any lower, they go and prove him wrong.
 It's one thing to torment other kids just because they can.
 It's another that they're going to do it at Cordelia's side.
-He already considered Cordelia's social rule an evil all on it's own.
-Not quite as bad as vampires, and the other things that didn't do bump so much as smash in the night.
+He already considered Cordelia's social rule an evil all on its own.
+Not quite as bad as vampires, and the other things that didn't go bump as much as smash in the night.
 But close.

 She could certainly make just as many people miserable.
-And by choice, seeing as she hadn’t been born a demon, Xander was sure that made it worse.
+And by choice, at that.

-When all she does is laugh, Xander knows something is very, very wrong.
+When all she does is laugh, Xander knows somethings very, very wrong.